corn-mendoza/PCF-DotNet-Workshop/Labs/Lab-NET.md

 	`> cf target -o {yourorg} -s {yourspace}`

 #### Lab Step 1: Create a new Web application using Visual Studio and push into your space
+1. Create a new project in Visual Studio for a new .NET Framework Web Application
+2. Run the application locally to ensure the application does run
+3. Publish the application using the Folder Profile
+4. Open a command window at the publish location and push the application

+	`> cf push {yourappname} -b hwc_buildpack -s windows2016`
+5. Verify the application was pushed correctly by navigating to the application URL
+6. Log into the Apps Manager portal and view the application details and settings

 #### Lab Step 2: Scaling an Application
 1. Scale the number of instances of an application